kateriniovi/school2021/participants_logbook.md

 * Thank you for your amazing lectures and feedbacks and thank you for being so supportive!
 Greetings from Argentina! 🇦🇷

 * Great summer school and very well organized!
 I have learned a lot!
 Thank you all, Ana Karla Diaz Rodriguez
+* Thank you for giving us this opportunity to attend this school from a distance.
+I personally learnt a lot and how to search for things.
+It was the first time things like these were presented to me and taught. and I am impatient into applying it to my research.
+Thank you so much^^-Kateriniovi